bnaucler/gambot/README.md

     - gender
     - phone
     - club
-* Participant report per tournament
+* Participant attendance & results report per tournament
 * Store winner in game object at game end
-* Database dump script
 * See all games in tournament history
 * See all players and respective scores in tournament history
 * Tournament history data download